1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 * OpenRuntime.efi (bundled in [OpenCore package](https://github.com/acidanthera/OpenCorePkg/releases/latest))

 Optional Drivers:
-* NvmExpressDxe.efi (bundled in OpenCore package) for those of you who opt to install an NVMe to a PCIE to M.2 converter, Intel `7/8 Series` chipsets do not have this in their firmware
+* NvmExpressDxe.efi (bundled in OpenCore package) for those of you who opt to install an NVMe inside a PCIE to M.2 converter, Intel `7/8 Series` chipsets do not have this in their firmware
 * AudioDxe.efi if you want `BootChime` support (added in the latest release)